An Analysis of TWELFTH NIGHT, OR, WHAT YOU WILL (Shakespeare)

 Even more humiliatingly, he is gulled into wearing ridiculous yellow stockings—yellow is a color that Olivia detests, since it reminds her of melancholy, something from which she has been suffering since the death of her brother—and smiling inanely in Olivia’s presence.
 His smiling will be seen as inappropriate by Olivia, who, again, is still undergoing the work of mourning.

-Though this might be a superficial remark about a play that is only deceptively superficial, let me set down that Twelfth Night, Or, What You Will has the virtue of being the most theatrical of Shakespeare’s comedies and problematic plays.
+Though this might be a superficial remark about a play that is only deceptively superficial, let me set down that Twelfth Night, Or, What You Will has the virtue of being the most theatrical of Shakespeare’s comedies and problematical plays.
 Most of the utterances are short; one character speaks after the other in machine-gun succession.
 There are few lengthy and lapidary soliloquies.
 This kind of staginess is unusual for Shakespeare.
 The fact that Shakespeare was ever a dramatist is one of life’s greatest mysteries.

 The value of this insane play resides in its bouleversement of all relations.
 Bouleversement: This was one of Georges Bataille’s favorite words and indicates the woozy overthrow of propriety, decency, and stability.
 The world is turned on its head.
 Never has topsy-turviness been presented with such elegance.